We have answers!

-Is insurance accepted?
-Birth by Grace does NOT accept insurance to cover home birth services.
+Birth by Grace is currently in network with Aetna.
+Aetna can be billed for PRENATAL CARE ONLY.
+Birth by Grace does NOT accept insurance to cover home birth deliveries.
 After birth, an itemized receipt will be provided for clients to submit to insurance companies for reimbursement or credit towards deductibles.
 Clients should call their insurance companies to confirm that their plans have “out of network” benefits.
 This is required to receive reimbursement from insurances.

 Concierge service - All prenatal care is conducted by a licensed and Certified Nurse Midwife, which generally total 8-13 visits.

 • Complimentary lactation and home birth education class

 • Unlimited Open Dialogue/ Direct Communication with your primary midwife via text, email and phone

 • Collection and interpretation of labs including blood work and cultures during the course of the pregnancy